awslabs/mountpoint-s3/README.md

 Except for a single setup (mount) function call and a final teardown (umount) function call to libfuse, everything runs in Rust.

+## Dependencies

+To run a program that mounts a FUSE filesystem, the target system needs FUSE (OSXFUSE on macOS) to be properly installed (i.e. kernel driver and libraries.
+Some platforms may also require userland utils like `fusermount`).
+A default installation of package `fuse` on Linux or installing `OSXFUSE` on macOS is usually sufficient.

+To build, the host system needs FUSE libraries and headers installed.
+On Linux, the package is usually called `libfuse-dev`.
+On macOS, `OSXFUSE` installs everything that's needed.
+The build process also requires `pkg-config` to locate headers and libraries.

 ## Usage

 Put this in your `Cargo.toml`: